NUTRITION FOR EYE HEALTH AND ARMD PROTECTION

 Broccoli, Kale, Green Beans, Spinach, Peas, Brussel Sprouts

 Other health benefits of Lutein and Zeaxanthin

 Along with other natural antioxidants, including vitamin C, beta carotene and vitamin E, these important pigments guard the body from damaging effects of free radicals, which are unstable molecules that can destroy cells and play a role in many diseases.

 In addition to important eye and vision benefits, Lutein may help protect against atherosclerosis (build-up of fatty deposits in arteries), the disease that leads to most heart attacks.

 Nutrition for general eye-health

-You don’t need to have or be concerned about AMD to think about what role nutrition plays to your eye-health.
-We’ve all heard the saying “carrots help you to see in the dark”.
-This isn’t an old wives tale – Vitamin A helps protect the surface of the eye (cornea) making it is essential for good vision.
+You don’t need to have or be concerned about ARMD to think about what role nutrition plays to your eye-health.
+We’ve all heard that “carrots help you to see in the dark”.
+This isn’t an old wives tale!
+Vitamin A helps protect the surface of the eye (cornea) so it's essential for good vision.